How To Plan a Mulitchannel Fundraising Campaign

 Come up with a schedule of when the appeals will go out.
 I’ve created a sample schedule below.
 Of course, you can adjust the time frame as needed and use this for campaigns at other times of the year.

-Keep in mind the fact your year-end appeal is going on will matter to some donors and not to others.
+Keep in mind that the fact your year-end campaign is going on will matter to some donors and not to others.
 Use an enticing subject line such as – How you can help local families put food on the table.

 Make sure it’s obvious your message is coming from your organization so you have a better chance of getting it opened.

 Thank you so much to all of you who donated to our year-end appeal.
 We’re well on our way to serving more families at the Eastside Community Food Pantry.
 This is crucial.
-We’re still seeing more people coming in because of rising food costs.
+We’re seeing more people coming in because they’re having trouble affording groceries, and we expect this to continue for a while.

 If you haven’t donated yet, please help us out today by visiting our website (include a link to your donation page) or sending us a check (provide address).

-November 29 is #GivingTuesday so you could tie that into a reminder message.
+December 2 is GivingTuesday so you could tie that into a reminder message.
 You may already have a campaign planned.

 Start making reminder calls, along with sending electronic messages.
 If time is an issue, you could just call people who have donated before.
 That’s probably most effective.
 Leaving a voice mail message is fine.